hyw208/minikube_demo/README.md

 2. build docker image
     >cd minikube_demo && docker build -t demoapp:demo .

-3. change the path in demoapp-deployment.yaml, replace path "/Users/hyw208/Documents/Code/python/minikube_demo/demoapp" to match yours
+3. change the path in demoapp-deployment.yaml, replace path "/Users/hyw208/Documents/Code/python/minikube_demo/demoapp" to match yours.
+Note, you have to have source code e.g. demo.py in the path you specified, otherwise the container will exit

 4. add exe permission
     >chmod +x restart.sh